hotblack43/ISS_TilePhotometry/earthshine_mvp_v0_3/README.md

 Features (brief)

 Inputs: RAW files (.NEF .CR2 .CR3 .ARW .RAF .ORF .RW2, case-insensitive) and/or archives containing RAWs (.gz .tgz .tar.gz .tar).
 Archives are auto-extracted to EXTRACT/.
+Note that the high-efficiency HE* NEF files from Nikon Z9 camera cannot be archived with this software.
+Use of Adobe DNGConverter is required for that.

 es_mvp_v0_9_12